nnhubbard/matrix-upload/README.md

 	// Add the uploader
 	$('#upload').matrixMultiFileUpload({
-		assetBuilderId: 	'103593',// Asset ID of the Asset Builder that will create the Image
+		assetBuilderId: 	'103593',// Asset ID of the Asset Builder that will create the file
 		assetBuilderUrl: 	'%globals_asset_url:103593%',// Asset Builder URL
 		swfUrl: 			'%globals_asset_url:103611%',// URL to SWFUpload file
-		buttonImageUrl: 	'%globals_asset_url:56731%'// URL to the upload button image });
+		buttonImageUrl: 	'%globals_asset_url:56731%',// URL to the upload button image
+		assetType:			'pdf_file'// Optional parameter for file type, defaults to image });

 });